When you have a wedge in your hand, you’re typically in a situation that can truly make or break a hole.

 At a Glance:

-- The Hollow Cavity Design provides a heavy toe and perimeter weighting, to maximize the moment of inertia for maximum forgiveness on shots that are not hit perfectly
+- The Hollow Cavity Design provides a heavy toe and perimeter weighting, providing maximum forgiveness on shots that are not hit perfectly

 - The CBX has great feel at impact thanks to the Enhanced Feel Balancing Technology, with a toe-bias center of gravity